DSCI-310-2023/dsci-310-group-03/README.md

 - Contributors: Hanzhang Cao, Matthias Kammueller, Nicole White

 ## About
 The project is developed upon the dsci100 term project by the contributors listed above.
+Permission to reuse the data analysis has been given by all contributors.
 We aim to determine: Based on only two predictors gathered from health checkups performed by doctors, does somebody suffer from heart disease?

 To answer this question, we analyze the Cleveland data file from https://archive.ics.uci.edu/ml/datasets/Heart+Disease, containing data collected by Robert Detrano at the V.A.
 Medical Center, Long Beach and Cleveland Clinic Foundation in 1988.
 This dataset contains 303 instances.